 Back to top or

-Being an online retailer you just cannot overlook the significance of high-quality visual representations in the era of image search and shoppable images.
+We cannot overlook the significance of high-quality visual representations in the era of image search and shoppable images.
 In fact, image is the very first thing a potential customer will notice when browsing on Google Shopping.
-Selecting the right images for your product listings will set you on a path to success.
-After all, we only get one first impression!

 There was a social experiment conducted around how people react to images with very interesting results.
 Participants were presented with shopping ads with both lifestyle images and plain images of a clothing item itself.
 Out of the random group of people tested, 82% answered that they would be more likely to click on a shopping ad first if the image was of someone wearing the product rather than of the product by itself.

 Recommended practices for setting up images on Google Shopping: